prism/prism-docs/docs/source/index.rst

 Welcome to Prism
 ================

-**Prism (Refracted)** is a change-tracking plugin for Bukkit-based servers.
+**Prism (Refracted)** is an event logging plugin for Bukkit-based servers.
 Prism supports rollbacks, restores, previews, wands, and so much more.
 Tracking so good, the NSA stole our name.

 .. note::